AmberC0209/PaddleX/docs/practical_tutorials/ts_anomaly_detection.en.md

 </tr>
 </tbody>
 </table>
-> **Note: The above accuracy metrics are measured on the [PSM](https://paddle-model-ecology.bj.bcebos.com/paddlex/data/ts_anomaly_examples.tar) dataset with a time series length of 100.**
+> <b>Note: The above accuracy metrics are measured on the [PSM](https://paddle-model-ecology.bj.bcebos.com/paddlex/data/ts_anomaly_examples.tar) dataset with a time series length of 100.</b>

 ## 4. Data Preparation and Validation
 ### 4.1 Data Preparation